anBertoli/arch-linux-guide/chapters/04_network.md

 ## Wireless connection

-You should install and enbale `networkmanager` if not already done previously.
+You should install and enable `networkmanager` if not already done previously.
 The package contains a daemon, a command line interface (`nmcli`) and a curses‐based interface (`nmtui`).

+⚠️ The Live env has everything needed to connect to internet.
+If now you booted directly from the newly installed OS and you didn't install the network manager previously... well, you have to use an ethernet connection or re-boot from the Live env to install it.

 ```shell
 # install network manager